 Playing audio from USB stick¶

-Insert a USB stick containing music files into the USB HOST port on the rear panel, next to the Ethernet port.
+A simple way to get started with music playback via Volumio is with music files loaded onto a USB stick.
+Insert the USB stick containing music files into the USB HOST port on the rear panel, next to the Ethernet port.

 It is not possible to play audio from a USB stick if using the Wi-Fi dongle, as there is only one USB host port.